How a delay to services in one area can affect trains elsewhere in the country

 We have contingency plans in place with all the train companies so we can quickly alter timetables to get trains running back on time as soon as possible.
 Here are some of the actions we take:

-- We may cancel trains so that there is space on the tracks for delayed trains to complete their journey quickly.
+- We may cancel trains with fewer passengers so that there is space on the tracks for delayed trains to complete their journey quickly.

-- We may miss out stops to make up time, or add stops to make sure we get everyone where they need to be – even if they are a little late getting there.
+- We may miss out stops to make up time, or add stops to keep services moving and make sure we get everyone where they need to be – even if they are a little late getting there.

 - Sometimes, we may have to cancel all trains in the affected area for an hour.
 This is the quickest way to get trains running on time again.